xbmc/addon-check/README.md

 You can use the tool with the following options:
 ```

 --version                   version of the tool
 --branch                    name of the branch the tool is to run on
 --PR                        only when the tool is running on a pull request
+--allow-folder-id-mismatch  allow the addon's folder name and id to mismatch
 ```